 Armed with this information, as well as research on successful onboarding processes, we ran a brainstorming session with team members from Customer Support, Sales, Configuration and Fulfillment.
 Here's the solutions we aligned on, along with the new timeline we wanted to test:

-The new onboarding experience was tested in October of 2017 with a cohort of 50 new clients that were sold during that month, along with a control group that was given the "old" onboarding experience.
+The new onboarding experience was tested in October 2017 with a cohort of 50 new clients that were sold during that month, along with a control group that was given the "old" onboarding experience.
 We didn't set a success metric, since we didn't have data to inform us of what that could be.
 When the test concluded, we were pleasantly surprised by the results:

 Thanks to the success of this test, the new onboarding process was launched to all new clients in December of 2017.
 We've been monitoring churn rate over time, and while it was never as low as the 2% rate we saw during the test, the rate has now hovered around 8%-10% which is a drastic improvement to our bottom line and the clients' overall experience with our product.

 This page was cobbled together by yours truly since we didn't have engineers to support us during this project.
-Using rudimentary HTML and CSS, I built a page that we could easily scale to the 50 test clients, and so Customer Support Representatives could also build the page using a tool within the CRM ("Custom Pages").
+Using rudimentary HTML and CSS, I built a page that we could easily scale to the 50 test clients, and CS Representatives could also build the page using a tool within the CRM ("Custom Pages").
 It's easy to see why this page (left) was likely ineffective, with problems ranging from poor hierarchy to cognitive overload.

 Personally, I had two key takeaways from this project: